 In Anishinaabe mythology The Turtle is the interpreter of the manitous (the spirits of all beings and things); the shaman would enter the specially-constructed tent and commune with the spirits.
 Mikinak and the tent would also be recurring themes in Morrisseau’s work over the years.
 Here is an example from the end of the 1960’s –

-The word “totem” is of Ojibwe origin (“dodaem”) and refers to the animal associated with each of the various clans that make up the community.
-Above we see the beaver, one such totem, and the wigwams representing those who belong to the Beaver clan.
+The word “totem” is of Ojibwe origin (“dodaem” and many other spellings!) and refers to the animal associated with each of the various clans that make up the community.
+Above we see the beaver, one such totem, and the wigwams representing those who belong to the Beaver Clan.

 Of the books which examine and show examples of Morrisseau’s work, I found the 1979 The Art of Norval Morrisseau to be the best introduction to his life and work. it has an introduction by Lister Sinclair, a long “personal note” by Jack Pollock, an informative personal essay by Morrisseau himself, and some excellent background on Morrisseau’s “image bank” and style that help to draw more meaning out of the many works included.

-The other book (front cover to the left) is a darker examination of Norval’s life and work, also focusses especially on the period up to the mid-1970’s.
+The other book (front cover to the left) is a darker examination of Norval’s life and work; it focusses especially on the period up to the mid-1970’s.
 The writer James Stevens, who had actually contracted with Morrisseau to write his biography, uncovers it all – the drunkenness, the family abandonment, the sexual escapades – I’ve already used the word “depressing” to describe how it reads.

 It should be noted that in the mid-1970’s Morrisseau embraced the teachings of the new (created in 1965) movement of Eckankar and subsequently seems to have reinterpreted his life and Anishinaabe/Christian background using this new religious paradigm.
 It is visible in the very first Morrisseau painting used in this post – The Storyteller: The Artist and His Grandfather.
 In this painting from the late 1970’s, Potan is depicted in the left panel and Norval in the right one.
-Above him are the letters “HU”, a sacred sound in Eckankar much like AUM in Hinduism.
+Above the young Morrisseau in the circle of life are the letters “HU”, a sacred sound in Eckankar much like AUM in Hinduism.